rosstaco/agent-os/profiles/default/workflows/specification/write-spec.md

 Parse and analyze:
 - User's feature description and goals
-- Requirements gathered by spec-researcher
+- Requirements gathered by spec-shaper
 - Visual mockups or screenshots (if present)
 - Any constraints or out-of-scope items mentioned